doubleedesign/doublee-base-plugin/README.md

 4. Rename and find & replace references to `MYPLUGIN_VERSION` and `MYPLUGIN_PLUGIN_PATH`.
 5. Do a case-sensitive find and replace throughout the folder for `myplugin`, replacing it with the all-lowercase name of your plugin.
 6. Do a case-sensitive find and replace throughout the folder for `MyPlugin`, replacing it with the PascalCase name of your plugin.
+7. Fix the path to the admin CSS file in `class-admin-ui.php`.
-7. Find & replace `@author     Leesa Ward` with your name throughout.
+8. Find & replace `@author     Leesa Ward` with your name throughout.
-8. Remove/modify/add to the provided classes to suit your needs.
+9. Remove/modify/add to the provided classes to suit your needs.
-9. Add your own classes for the units of functionality you require.
+10. Add your own classes for the units of functionality you require.
-10. More code stuff.
+11. More code stuff.
 Build all the things.
-11. Profit.
+12. Profit.

 ## General intentions and advice